Guide to Filing a Criminal Revision in Singapore

 Given the uncertainty surrounding this issue, you are advised to engage a criminal lawyer to properly evaluate your situation before making a final decision on whether to file a criminal revision.

 Can I Appeal Against the Outcome of My Criminal Revision Application?

-Unfortunately, you will not be able to appeal against the High Court’s use of its revisionary powers.
-Unless Parliament amends the law on this issue in the future, the decision of the High Court in a criminal revision case is final.
+Unfortunately, you will not be able to appeal against the General Division of the High Court’s use of its revisionary powers.
+Unless Parliament amends the law on this issue in the future, the decision of the General Division of the High Court in a criminal revision case is final.